cztomczak/cefpython/cefexample/!README.txt

 	DLL's and .PAK file are from "cef_binary_1.1025.607_windows.zip" that can be downloaded from the Chromium Embedded Framework
 	project: http://code.google.com/p/chromiumembedded/

+	Manifest and msvcr90.dll are dependencies of cefpython.pyd:
+		Microsoft.VC90.CRT.manifest
+		msvcm90.dll (not really required but must be redistributed together) msvcp90.dll (not really required but must be redistributed together) msvcr90.dll

 Programming API
 	http://code.google.com/p/cefpython/wiki/API